 Plant pests are a nuisance when caring for an Anthurium magnificum.
 There’s something about these plants that they love and find themselves attracted to.

 It’s important to inspect any new plants you bring into your home before exposing them to your Anthurium.
-It’s the easiest way to prevent having to deal with any plant pests.
+It’s the easiest way to prevent dealing with plant pests.

-Regardless, you’ll still find yourself battling plant pests from time to time.
+Regardless, you’ll still find yourself battling plant pests occasionally.

 Aphids are one of the most common plant pests found in Anthurium plants.
-They’re also one of the smallest and hardest to see plant pests you’ll come across.
+They’re also among the smallest and hardest-to-see plant pests you’ll encounter.

-They come in a variety of colors including brown, red, and white.
+They come in various colors, including brown, red, and white.

 Aphids feed on the sap inside your plant.
 They have straw-like mouths that pierce through the flesh of the plant.
 Then the mouths proceed to suck the sap on through.

 A small aphid infestation isn’t a big deal.
 The problem is that they breed fast.
-And once there’s a large infestation, your plant doesn’t have much of a chance.
+And once there’s a large infestation, your plant doesn’t have much chance.